 Glioblastomas, which are made up of astrocytes, star-shaped cells in the brain and spinal cord, are generally highly malignant.
 These tumors usually develop in the cerebral hemispheres of the brain, but can also be located anywhere else in the brain or spinal cord.
 Glioblastomas are very aggressive and tend to form and become evident very quickly.
 Like many other cancers, the exact cause of glioblastoma is unknown.

-According to the American Cancer Society, the five-year survival rate for glioblastoma is about four percent for patients over age 55, with half succumbing to the disease within 15 months.
+According to the American Cancer Society, the five-year survival rate for glioblastoma is about 6 percent for patients over age 55, although many patients do not make it past two years.
 However, while progress is limited, it is still present.
-Thirty years ago, a scant one to two percent of patients lived longer than two to three years with this cancer.
-According to the American Brain Tumor Association, a 2009 study reported that ten percent of those with glioblastoma may live five years or longer.
+Thirty years ago, a scant 1 to 2 percent of patients lived longer than two to three years with this cancer.

 Brain cancer such as glioblastoma is especially difficult because of its location.
 The brain is protected by the blood-brain barrier, a thin membrane that surrounds the brain.
 If foreign bodies enter, there is almost no immune system (T cells) to fight them.
 That’s because other parts of the body rely on a healing immune reaction, triggering inflammation.
 That inflammatory process does the fighting, but there’s no room in the brain/skull for that inflammation.
 So, cancer cells enter a fairly defenseless and yet vital organ.

 Symptoms of glioblastoma vary depending on the location of the tumor in the brain.
 They can include persistent headaches, blurred vision, memory loss, personality or mood changes, and/or seizures.